nh-777/chaostoolkit-tutorials/02-chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/explore-weaknesses.md

 On such common weakness is a Cascading Failure.
 This is where the failure of a downstream service can catastrophically affect an upstream service, and even impact the experience your users get when using the system!

-To explore this type of weakness you already have an experiment that looks for it in your two-service system:
+To explore this type of weakness you already have an experiment that looks for it in your two-service system in the `experiment.json` file:

 ```
 {